-In practice dynamic testing is the most important analytical method for assuring the quality of embedded computer systems.
+In practice, dynamic testing is the most important analytical method for assuring the quality of embedded computer systems.
 Testing is aimed at finding errors in the systems and giving confidence in their correct behavior by executing the test object with selected inputs.
 Often more than 50 % of the overall development budget is spent on testing [Davis, 1979].

 For testing real-time systems the examination of the functional system behavior alone is not sufficient.
 Additionally, the temporal behavior of the systems needs to be thoroughly examined.
 An investigation of existing software test methods shows that they mostly concentrate on testing for functional correctness.
 They are not suited for an examination of temporal correctness which is also essential to real-time systems.
 This work tries to fill this gap by giving support to testing temporal behavior.
 It investigates the effectiveness of genetic algorithms to validate the temporal correctness of embedded systems by establishing the maximum and minimum execution times.
 Promising results have been achieved.
-However, the sole use of genetic algorithms is not sufficient for a thorough and comprehensive examination of real-time systems.
+However, the sole use of evolutionary testing is not sufficient for a thorough and comprehensive examination of real-time systems.
 A combination with existing test procedures is necessary to develop an effective test strategy for embedded systems.
-A combination of systematic testing and genetic optimization is promising.
+A combination of systematic testing and evolutionary testing is promising.

 The first section contains an overview of the current state in the field of testing real-time systems.
 The second section gives a brief introduction to genetic algorithms and describes how they are applied to solve different testing problems.
-This is followed by a depiction of the way genetic algorithms are used for testing the temporal behavior of real-time systems.
-Several experiments were performed.
+This is followed by a depiction of the way genetic algorithms are used for evolutionary testing of real-time systems' temporal behavior.
+Several experiments were performed comparing evolutionary testing with random testing as well as systematic testing.
 Their results will be described in detail.
-Section 4 discusses the combination of systematic testing and genetic optimization and derives from it a test strategy for real-time systems.
+Section 4 discusses the combination of systematic testing and evolutionary testing and derives from it a test strategy for real-time systems.
 After some concluding remarks the paper closes with a short outlook on current and future work.